 in western conventional music notation

-In western conventional music notation, notes and rests are represented with particular signs indicating their relative durations.
+In western conventional music notation, notes and pauses are represented by special signs indicating their relative durations.

-For instance, if the time signature is 3/4, we will have 3 quarter-notes (crotchets) in a bar (see picture).
-A half-note (minim) lasts twice longer than a quarter-note in the same context.
-Other relative durations are expressed in the same manner.
+For example, if the time signature is 3/4, we will have 3 quarter notes (crotchets) in a bar (see picture).
+A half note (minim) lasts twice as long as a quarter note in the same context.
+Other relative durations are expressed in the same way.

-To get the physical duration of a note we need an additional piece of information: the metronome value, for instance “mm = 100″ meaning 100 beats (quarter-notes) per minute.
+To get the physical duration of a note we need an additional piece of information: the metronome value, for example "mm = 100", which means 100 beats (quarter notes) per minute.

-A metronome value (by default 60 bpm) is declared in the settings file of a Grammar or Data page.
-With this setting, note “E4″ on a Bol Processor score represents a “E” of the 4th octave played in 1 beat with physical duration 1 second.
+A metronome value (60 bpm by default ) is declared in the settings file of a Grammar or Data page.
+With this setting, note "E4" on a Bol Processor score represents an "E" of the 4th octave played in 1 beat with a physical duration of 1 second.

-This convention extends to sound-objects labelled with arbitrary names whose default durations are set by the streams of MIDI events or sequences of Csound instructions they are made of.
-Mapping symbolic to physical time for the performance of structures of sound-objects (with their metric and topologic properties) is a sophisticated process accomplished by a time-setting algorithm.
-A practical example is discussed on page Interactive improvisation with sound-objects.
+This convention extends to arbitrarily named sound-objects whose default durations are set by the streams of MIDI events or sequences of Csound instructions from which they are composed.
+The mapping of symbolic to physical time for the performance of sound-object structures (with their metric and topological properties) is a sophisticated process performed by a time-setting algorithm.
+A practical example is discussed on the page Interactive improvisation with sound-objects.

 Polymetric expression